Distribute Multi-Org Applications

 Specifics of multi-org applications

-Authorization via the Client Credentials flow is always enabled for all multi-org applications.
+• Authorization via the Client Credentials flow is enabled by default.

-Verification with a public key is always enabled for all multi-org applications.
+• Verification with a public key is always enabled.

 Prepare the application for distribution